zhullyb/monyhar/monyhar/docs/clang_tool_refactoring.md

 ## Prerequisites

-A Chromium checkout created with `fetch` should have everything needed.
+A Monyhar checkout created with `fetch` should have everything needed.

 For convenience, add `third_party/llvm-build/Release+Asserts/bin` to `$PATH`.

 ## Writing the tool

 LLVM uses C++11 and CMake.
-Source code for Chromium clang tools lives in [//tools/clang].
+Source code for Monyhar clang tools lives in [//tools/clang].
 It is generally easiest to use one of the already-written tools as the base for writing a new tool.

-Chromium clang tools generally follow this pattern:
+Monyhar clang tools generally follow this pattern:

 1. Instantiate a
     [`clang::ast_matchers::MatchFinder`][clang-docs-match-finder].